digRabbit/obsidian-full-calendar-gcal-sync/GOOGLE_CALENDAR_SYNC_SETUP.md

 This error means Google is blocking the OAuth request.
 Common causes:

-1. **Redirect URI issues:**
+1. **"Missing required parameter: redirect_uri" error:**
-   - The plugin uses `urn:ietf:wg:oauth:2.0:oob` (out-of-band flow) by default
+   - Make sure you selected "Desktop app" as the application type when creating the OAuth client
-   - This doesn't need to be registered in Google Cloud Console - it's a special URI for desktop apps
+   - The plugin uses `http://localhost` as the redirect URI (this is automatic for desktop apps)
-   - Make sure the Redirect URI in Obsidian settings matches: `urn:ietf:wg:oauth:2.0:oob`
+   - Verify the Redirect URI in Obsidian settings is set to: `http://localhost`
-   - If you're using a custom URI like `obsidian://google-calendar-callback`, you may need to register it, but the OOB flow is recommended
+   - If the error persists, try rebuilding the plugin and copying the new `main.js` to your vault

-   **Note**: Google's new console UI for desktop apps may not show "Authorized redirect URIs" - this is normal and the OOB flow will still work!
+   **Note**: For desktop apps, Google doesn't require you to manually register redirect URIs - it's handled automatically.
+If you see a redirect URI field, it's likely for a different client type (like "Web application").

 2. **Not added as a test user:**
    - Go to OAuth consent screen → Test users